ocrdu/arduino-webinterface-websocket-ap/README.md

 The Arduino serves as both a web server and a websocket server.

 The Arduino is set up as a WiFi Access Point; you need to connect to its Access Point before you try to open the web interface page.
+A version that simply connects to your existing WiFi network can be found here: https://github.com/ocrdu/arduino-webinterface-websocket

 ### Libraries used: